 Data from each ADC is serialized and provided on a separate channel in two lanes in DDR mode.
-The data rate for each serial stream is equal to (16 bits \times the sample clock rate)/2 lanes, with a maximum of 1 Gbps/lane [(16 bits \times 125 MSPS)/(2 lanes) = 1 Gbps/lane)].
+The data rate for each serial stream is equal to (12 bits \times the sample clock rate)/2 lanes, with a maximum of 750 Mbps/lane ((12 bits \times 125 MSPS)/(2 lanes) = 750 Mbps/lane)).
+The maximum allowable output data rate is 1 Gbps/lane.
+If one-lane mode is used, the data rate doubles for a given sample rate.
+To stay within the maximum data rate of 1 Gbps/lane, the sample rate is limited to a maximum of 83.3 MSPS in one-lane output mode.

 The lowest typical conversion rate is 10 MSPS.
 For conversion rates of less than 20 MSPS, the SPI must be used to reconfigure the integrated PLL.
 See Register 0x21 in the Memory Map section for details on enabling this feature.

-Two output clocks are provided to assist in capturing data from the AD9645.
-The DCO is used to clock the output data and is equal to $4\times$ the sample clock (CLK) rate for the default mode of operation.
-Data is clocked out of the AD9645 and must be captured on the rising and falling edges of the DCO that supports double data rate (DDR) capturing.
-The FCO is used to signal the start of a new output byte and is equal to the sample clock rate in $1\times$ frame mode.
+Two output clocks are provided to assist in capturing data from the AD9635.
+The DCO is used to clock the output data and is equal to 3× the sample clock (CLK) rate for the default mode of operation.
+Data is clocked out of the AD9635 and must be captured on the rising and falling edges of the DCO that supports double data rate (DDR) capturing.
+The FCO is used to signal the start of a new output byte and is equal to the sample clock rate in 1× frame mode.
 See the Timing Diagrams section for more information.